 Invisible Fixtures

 For those who prefer their lighting subtle, invisible fixtures blend seamlessly into ceilings or walls.
-They provide light without becoming the main attraction—a great choice for minimalist spaces.
+They provide light without becoming the main attraction—a great choice for minimalist spaces or when exploring basement wall lighting ideas.

 Mixing Materials